yiryuan/MA675/README.md

 # Update Record

 ## Nov.12 2022
-1.Change the logic of the function. -- Jing Wu 2.Finish the code of getting the data. -- JIng Wu
+1. Change the logic of the function. -- Jing Wu
+2. Finish the code of getting the data. -- JIng Wu

 ## Nov.11 2022